Anxiety. Unease. Worry.

 And a pinch of aggravation just to round it all out.

-No, I’m not talking about the upcoming May 17th federal tax deadline.
+No, I’m not talking about the next federal tax deadline.

 Or am I?

-For millions of Americans every year, the tax filing deadline points to a much bigger issue.
+For millions of Americans every year (including all of us Connecticut folks), the tax filing deadline points to a much bigger issue.
 An issue so pervasive that it’s the subject of internet memes, stand-up comedy routines, and entire self-help books.

 I’m talking about procrastination.